beNative/git-automation/FUNCTIONAL_MANUAL.md

 For advanced troubleshooting, a debug panel is available.
 You can open it by clicking the **"Debug"** button in the status bar at the very bottom of the window, or by pressing `Ctrl+D` (or `Cmd+D` on macOS).

-This panel shows internal application logs, which can be helpful for diagnosing unexpected behavior.
+This panel shows internal application logs, which can be helpful for diagnosing unexpected behavior, such as issues with repository drag-and-drop.

 -   **Log Filtering:** The header of the panel has buttons to toggle the visibility of different log levels (`DEBUG`, `INFO`, `WARN`, `ERROR`).
 This allows you to focus only on the messages you're interested in.
 -   **Save to File:** Clicking the "Save logs to file" icon will start writing all subsequent debug logs to a timestamped file on your computer.
 This is useful for capturing detailed information over a longer session to share in a bug report.
 Click the button again to stop logging to the file.